RKGman/fire-beats/README.md

 ## Known issues

 - The controls do not apply to the log in screen.
+- In some cases the Current Track overlay display doesn't show up; this may be due to a conflict with other external plugins.

 ## Features in developement

 - Ability to use the SoundCloud API to stream tracks.
+- Ability to loop tracks.
+- Assign a different color to a track containing a remix in the music tab.